 • You don’t need to bring a whole meal or anything, but packing something small, like a granola bar, can keep those faint feelings at bay until the reception dinner hits.

 You’ve got a long day ahead of you, and your pristine white dress may or may not suffer for it.
-Especially if you’ve had a first look session before your wedding day, you want to make sure it’s in pristine condition.
-Don’t worry about spills or dancing mishaps, just pack a couple of these items to make sure your dress looks it’s best!
+You want your clothes to be looking their best, and you want to be feeling your best!
+Don’t worry about spills or dancing mishaps, just pack a couple of these items to keep yourself prepared!

 • Whether you spill something on yourself or need to wipe off smugy makeup from your happy tears, baby wipes and stain remover pens are always a great idea.